 Roll20, and other virtual tabletop RPG platforms like it, lets you to go on dice-rolling adventures with your friends from the comfort of your own home.
 Taking your roleplaying sessions online, you can play Dungeons and Dragons or Pathfinder wherever you are, and whatever the situation.
 It’s not dead simple to learn, though – so here’s our comprehensive Roll20 tutorial.

 One of the best-known digital tabletop RPG platforms, Roll20 gives you everything you need to run a roleplaying adventure with your mates, in your browser, for free.
 Offering tons of nifty features – and receiving support from Wizards of the Coast, Paizo, and other massive publishers – it has a whole range of new and classic campaigns that have been optimised for playing digitally.
 It’s also got a flexible suite of tools that let you build your own campaigns from scratch using self-made assets.

-However, even once you’ve learned how to play Dungeons and Dragons, making the step from pen-and-paper to the digital tabletop is a big one, and the mere thought of starting an online campaign can be as frightening as dealing with a tyrannical GM.
+However, even once you’ve learned how to play Dungeons and Dragons, making the step from pen-and-paper to the digital tabletop is a big deal, and the mere thought of starting an online campaign can be as frightening as a tyrannical Dungeon Master.

 We’ll get you started playing D&D and other tabletop RPGs with Roll20, offering essential step-by-step guidance and tips to make sure your first session is as stress-free and devoid of technical troubles as humanly, elvenly, or even dwarvenly possible.

 So you’ve found a group of eager roleplayers, and you’re ready to dive into the digital physical world of imagination – let’s first talk about the most fundamental extra step in online tabletop RPGs: voice and video.